 A Menu of Cheap, Delicious Eats to Try on Indonesia's City Streets

 With Indonesia's long history as a land of spices, it seems only natural that the local food - even the cheap but filling stuff sold on the streets - fuses local ingredients and traditional cooking styles into a tasty, thrilling whole.
 Indonesia's history as a battleground and colony for Portugal and Indonesia actually revolves around the spices originally cultivated around the nation's many islands.

 “A bloody war was fought on spices in the archipelago almost half a millennium ago," explains K.F.
 Seetoh, TV host, founder of Asian food company Makansutra, and chief exponent of the upcoming World Street Food Congress to be held in Singapore.
 "Can you imagine what they were doing with these spices, with food, that makes people want to kill for it?"

 No worries, the situation has calmed down somewhat: today, visitors to Indonesia can now eat their favorite street foods in peace.
-If you're in a city like Jakarta or Yogyakarta, chances are you don't need to walk... very far to find any of the street foods we've listed in the next few pages.
-Many of these foods are popular throughout Indonesia, but we've thrown in a few local favorites for good measure.Continue to 2 of 13 below.
+If you're in a city like Jakarta or Yogyakarta, chances are you don't need to walk... very far to find any of the street foods listed in the next few pages.
+Many of these foods are popular throughout Indonesia, with a few local favorites for good measure.Continue to 2 of 13 below.

 02 of 13

 Indonesia's 230 million people are divided between 300-plus ethnic groups; the Betawi ethnic group claim Jakarta as their own.
 The Betawi culture is responsible for a large part of Jakarta's street food scene, including nasi uduk and Betawi variants on soto and gado-gado.